 - Build a reputation.
 Short stories are a good way to help you build up a body of work.
 This shows publishers that you are a working writer.
 Fiction magazines that publish short stories are often read by reviewers, publishers, and editors.

 - Competitions.
 Entering short story contests could jump start your career.
 Winning a prestigious competition, or having a story included in an anthology, is good for your resume and your ego.
 You may even win some money.
 You also get feedback on entries in some competitions.
 This is almost unheard of when you submit novels today.
-[10 Writing Contests You Should Definitely Enter]
+[40 Writing Competitions To Inspire You]

 - Nobel reasons.
 Alice Munro, a short story writer, won the 2013 Nobel Prize for Literature.
 [Six Quite Interesting Facts About The Nobel Prize For Literature]